DLR-RM/BlenderProc/README.md

 ## General

+In general, one run of the pipeline first loads or constructs a 3D scene, then sets some camera positions inside this scene and in the end renders different types of image (rgb, depth, normals etc.) for each of them.
+The blender pipeline consists of different modules, each of them performing one step in the described process.
-The blender pipeline consists of different modules which can be selected, ordered and configured via a json file.
+The modules are selected, ordered and configured via a json file.

 To run the blender pipeline one just has to call the `run.py` script in the main directory together with the desired config file.

 ```